-The first thing that most of my subjects tell me, is that it is harder than it looks.
+The first thing that most of my subjects tell me is that it is harder than it looks.
 I guess that ties in with your previous question.
 It is a process that usually starts with a dry-land shoot.
-Our first water session can often take hours to come way with a handful of shots that we are happy with.
-The best work tends to come when we are humble enough to admit how hard it is and give up our pre-conceived notions of what is right or what is beautiful.
-Some of my favorite subjects have little to no ‘modeling’ experience.
-They are liberated by their inexperience and enter into the process more freely and I think this comes through in the final product.
+Our first water session can often take hours to come away with a handful of shots that we are happy with.
+The best work tends to come when we are humble enough to admit how hard it is and give up our preconceived notions of what is right or what is beautiful.
+Some of my favorite subjects have little to no "modeling" experience.
+They are liberated by their inexperience and enter into the process more freely, and I think this comes through in the final product.

 You work is above reproach in terms of taste and refinement.
 Tell us, is there a secret stash of photos somewhere that show another side of your work?

 Well, first of all, thank you - I take that as a huge compliment.
 When dealing with naked or nearly naked men as one's subject - you can imagine it would be relatively easy to slip into a different kind of work.
 I am also aware of the relative and evolving nature of the line that exists between different artistic forms.
 I am inspired by the works of Robert Mapplethorpe and Tom Bianchi, who pushed that line - well beyond what the world was ready for at the time.
 I am equally fascinated by the differential interpretation of male and female nude subjects over the centuries in various artistic media.
 I hope to have the opportunity to explore these boundaries through my own artistic practice in the years to come.